-A Russian mole in Germany sows suspicions at home, and beyond
+A Russian Mole in Germany Sows Suspicions at Home, and Beyond

 Eller has been cooperating with the investigators, people familiar with the operation said.
 Linke has so far remained silent.

+Eller also said he served as a courier, taking documents to Russia and bringing money back.
+Four times, he said, he passed envelopes of cash late last year to Linke, one person familiar with the investigation said.

+At their last handoff, Linke’s boldness apparently went as far as to have a BND agent working at the Munich airport pick up Eller and collect a final cash exchange for him — an envelope that investigators believe held 100,000 euros.

-The last time he did so, he handed cash over to another BND agent, he said.
-So far, German authorities are investigating that person but have not labeled them a suspect, leaving open the possibility they were an unwitting accomplice.
+German authorities are investigating that person but have not labeled the agent a suspect.
+Rather, so far, they believe that the agent was an unwitting accomplice.
 Yet for some German officials, that is hardly a reason for relief.

 “Every time we dig,” one said, “it just gets deeper and deeper.”